TheVarsity/OpenVarsity/content/posts/2020-09-19-building-varsitys-student-handbook-part-1/index.md

 ---
-title: Search on Static Sites | Building Varsity's Student Handbook Part 1
+title: Search on Static Sites | Building The Varsity’s Student Handbook part 1
 author: Rahul Tarak
 date: '2020-09-19'
 excerpt: >-
-  How we made a UofT's all digital freshmen student handbook for 2020.
-In this part, we will cover motivation, basic project setup and searching on a static site.
+  How we made a U of T’s all digital first-year student handbook for 2020.
+In this part, we will cover motivation, basic project setup, and searching on a static site.
 hero: images/cover.png
 ---

-This is going to be a series of 3 or 4 posts talking about the more interesting things we did while making [handbook.thevarsity.ca](https://handbook.thevarsity.ca/).
-If you haven't checked it out yet, I would highly recommend it for starters this series will make a lot more sense but also it is just full of really good articles and illustrations.
+This is going to be a series of three or four posts talking about the more interesting things we did while making [handbook.thevarsity.ca](https://handbook.thevarsity.ca/).
+If you haven’t checked it out yet, I would highly recommend it; for starters, this series will make a lot more sense but also it is just full of really good articles and illustrations.

-For some context, this year as a result of COVID the annual varsity student handbook had to be shifted from physical to a digital medium, as the first digital handbook we definitely had some pain points but also a lot of opportunities to innovate on what had been done before.
+For some context, this year as a result of COVID-19 the annual *Varsity* student handbook had to be shifted from a physical version to a digital medium.
+As the first digital handbook we definitely had some pain points but also a lot of opportunities to innovate on what had been done before.

-At the Varsity, we use WordPress and Elementor and I am personally not a fan, and definitely planning to move away from them more and more through the coming year.
-But moving a huge site like thevarsity.ca with over 20 years of articles is very complicated, the handbook on the other hand gave us an opportunity for a fresh start.
+At *The Varsity*, we use WordPress and Elementor and I am personally not a fan, and definitely planning to move away from them more and more through the coming year.
+But moving a huge site like thevarsity.ca with over 20 years of articles is very complicated; the handbook on the other hand gave us an opportunity for a fresh start.

-At the Varsity 141's engineering team, we ♥ TS and are always looking to modernize our tech stack.
+At *The Varsity* Volume 141’s engineering team, we ♥ TS and are always looking to modernize our tech stack.
 For the handbook, we went with a very similar stack to Open Varsity with:

-- Gatsby
+* Gatsby
-- React
+* React
-- TS
+* TS
-- Netlify CMS
+* Netlify CMS
-- Bulma
+* Bulma

-You can start with same netlify starter template as us, here
+You can start with same netlify starter template as us, here:

 ```shell
 git clone https://github.com/matsuri-tech/gatsby-starter-netlify-cms